nikolovlazar/egghead-beginners-guide-nextjs/README.md

 - `Lesson 13` - [Create and use API Routes](lessons/lesson-13)
 - `Lesson 14` - [Use `next/image` for Image Optimization](lessons/lesson-14)
 - `Lesson 15` - [Deploy your Next.js app on Vercel](lessons/lesson-15)

+## ❤️ Contributors

+PRs are always welcome.
+If you find a typo, or have any ideas on how to improve the content, feel free to submit a PR.
+Let's make learning Next.js better for everyone!

+## 🍩 Feedback form

+// TODO: add Feedback link